ThinkRedstone/Campaign/gods.md

 anything and everything which is rare and worth saving.

 ### Etia as Nott
-Possible variation is that Etia is a female goblin, and a compolsive collector like Nott.
+Possible variation is that Etia is a female goblin, and a compulsive collector like Nott.
 When she sees something she wishes to collect, she just does what ever she needs to to add it to her collection.
-In this variation, she is less regel and more child-like, and her priests are less collector by themselves and more her enablers.
+In this variation, she is less regal and more child-like, and her priests are less collector by themselves and more her enablers.

 True Blade: Shears, in a safe in her head priest's personal collection.
 Probably subject to change.

+## Arca

+The *Goddess of the Unyielding*, Arca teaches her followers to pursue what they believe at any cost and bow to nothing.
+Her believers founded The Arena of Perseverance, in which you win only by your opponent surrendering- you do not win even by his death.
+The Champion of this Arena traditionally hold her True Blade, a Glaive named _The Unyielding Blade?_.